kiwi0fruit/open-fonts/README.md

 # Best Sans Serif

-First of all OFT and TTF versions of **every** font have different display weight on Windows on small sizes for some reason (see [this](https://github.com/adobe-fonts/source-sans-pro/issues/170) and [that](https://github.com/adobe-fonts/source-sans-pro/issues/200)) hence use TTF version as it looks closer to original design.
+First of all OTF and TTF versions of **every** font have different display weight on Windows on small sizes for some reason (see [this](https://github.com/adobe-fonts/source-sans-pro/issues/170) and [that](https://github.com/adobe-fonts/source-sans-pro/issues/200)) hence use TTF version as it looks closer to original design.

 Sans serif fonts used for main fonts and fallbacks do support: